Frequently Asked Questions

 How many people are on each tour?

 Group sizes vary.
-Tours can have from 2-16 riders, but on average tour size is in the 4-8 people range.
+The average tour size is in the 4-8 people range.

 How cold is it where we start on Trail Ridge Road?